COVID-19 Information: Ringette is back, but different.

 - Dressing rooms use must respect the 50 athlete cohort.
 Room use will be sequential to maintain bubbles.
 E.g. 7 pm ice time leverages dressing room 1 and 2.
 8 PM ice time leverages 3 and 4.
 The 2 sets of change rooms are separated by significant brick with different hallway corridors.

 - Water spillage needs to be controlled, and absolutely no showers.

-- Wash hands/hand sanitizer frequently and follow facility regulations, Tom Brown has hand sanitizer by the entrance.
+- Wash hands/hand sanitizer frequently and follow facility regulations, arenas have hand sanitizer by the entrance.